snej/snej.github.com/_posts/2014/2014-02-04-Notes-Toward-A-Social-Network-Schema.md

 ---
 title: "Notes Toward A Social-Network Schema"
-tags: []
+tags: [social, networking, couchdb, couchbase]
 layout: post
 comments: true
 ---

-Modeling a social network in a JSON-document-oriented database like Couchbase [Lite] or CouchDB isn't hard.
+Modeling a social network in a JSON-document-oriented database like [Couchbase](http://couchbase.com) [[Lite](http://www.couchbase.com/mobile#lite)] or [CouchDB](http://couchdb.apache.org) isn't hard.
 Here's a basic schema that I've been playing with for a while.

 ## Schema